 Trawling through your entire code base to find every scrap of incompatible custom ABAP code can feel like an overwhelming task – and we’re not going to lie, it’s a time-intensive job.

 Obviously, the time it takes to comb through your systems will ultimately depend on both how large your code base is and how much custom code you’ve written.
+In fact it’s not a task of finding issues that’s complicated, because SAP Code Inspector will do that for you.
+The real magic lies in finding the right issues to fix. so you don’t end up fixing unnecessary code requiring unnecessary testing.

 How Much Effort is Required to Adjust Incompatible ABAP Code?